SidraShahid0510/SidraShahid0510/README.md

 <tr>
 <td width="50%">

-### 🍽️ Yumm Tales
+### 🍽️ Yumm Stories

 <img src="./assets/yumm-stories.png" width="100%" />

-Responsive food blog with API integration and modern UI.
+Yumm Stories is a responsive food blogging website where users can explore, create, and manage food stories.
+Built with HTML, CSS, and JavaScript, it uses the Noroff API to support full CRUD functionality for blog posts.

 **Tech:** HTML • CSS • JavaScript • API